confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 There are two steps in the rebalancing procedure that are expensive:
   1) One of `B` or `C` is picked as the new active, this takes ~10 seconds based on default configs.
-  2) Once a new active is chosen, depending on how far behind (lag) it is with respect to the changelog, it may take up  few seconds or even minutes before the standby has fully caught up to the last committed offset.
+  2) Once a new active is chosen, depending on how far behind (lag) it is with respect to the changelog, it may take few seconds or even minutes before the standby has fully caught up to the last committed offset.

 In total, it takes >>10 seconds before a query can start succeeding again.
 What can we do until a new active is ready to serve requests?